JeffSpies/d2d/README.md

-# Name
+# d2d - Directory to Directory Templating

-Name is a templating engine
+d2d is a templating engine

 ## Features
  -